pantheon-systems/documentation/source/content/guides/secrets/02-secrets-overview.md

 ### Example Value Resolution
 Given you have an integrated composer site named `my-org-site` which belongs to an organization `my-org`, and you also have another integrated composer site named `my-personal-site` which belongs to your personal Pantheon account.

-When Integrated Composer attempts to get secrets for `my-personal-site` it will go like this:
+When Integrated Composer attempts to get secrets for `my-personal-site` it will work like this:
 - Get the secrets of scope `ic` for `my-personal-site`.
 - Apply environment overrides for the current environment.
 - Look at `my-personal-site` owner.
 In this case, it is NOT an organization so there are no organization secrets to merge.
 - Process the resulting secrets to make them available to Composer.

-On the other hand, when Integrated Composer attempts to get secrets for `my-org-site`, it will go like this:
+On the other hand, when Integrated Composer attempts to get secrets for `my-org-site`, it will work like this:
 - Fetch the secrets in the scope of `ic` for `my-org-site`.
 - Apply environment overrides for the current environment.
 - Look at the site owner.
 The organization `my-org` is identified.